markusberg/node-cache/README.md

 To help minimize version confusion, the first version of this package is 6.0.0 which was supposed to be the next version of node-cache.

-The aim is to have v6.0.0 be compatible with node-cache v5.1.2 minus deprecations.
+v6.0.0 is api compatible with node-cache v5.1.2 minus deprecations.
 Also, v6.0.0 is [ESModule only](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c), and drops support for Node.Js versions below 20.

 # Install